afiaka87/claxy/README.md

 # claxy

 My personal discord bot.
 Not really for public consumption.
+GPT-4 for language generation.
+Kandinsky 2.2 for image generation.
+Requires 8-12 GB VRAM to run.

 ## Setup